opensupplyhub/open-supply-hub-api-examples/how_to/facility-onboarding-workflow-guide.md

 ### Using OS IDs for Data Exchange

-Many third-party platforms require suppliers to provide their OS ID to retrieve relevant facility data.
+Many third-party platforms require suppliers to provide their OS ID to retrieve relevant facility data from 3rd party sources.

 For example, amfori uses OS IDs to retrieve high-level aggregated results from the ZDHC Gateway within the amfori Sustainability Platform (see [case study](https://info.opensupplyhub.org/resources/amfori-case-study)).

-## Recommended Workflow for Retrieving OS IDs (New API)
+## Recommended Workflow for Retrieving OS IDs [New API endpoints](https://opensupplyhub.github.io/open-supply-hub-api-docs/)

 ### Background on Single Location Contribution (SLC)